Simransota/KoinX-Frontend-Assignment/README.md

 This folder contains all static assets, such as images, icons, and other media files.
 - Subfolder:
   - **`team/`**: Includes images of team members (`team1.png`, `team2.png`, `team3.png`).
+  - **`live-demo`** : added the live demo of the whole website with all functionalities mentioned in the task.

 ---